LeeMorinUCF/QMB6358F20/assignment_05/README.md

 You might say that this is ambiguously written but I can clear it up as follows.
 The output is a string that is the path to a *file*.
-One of the inputs is also a string that is a path but it the path to a *folder*.
+One of the inputs is also a string that is a path but it is the path to a *folder*.
+They are both called paths: paths to different places in the computer's memory.
 The exercise is simply to fill the role of the ```paste()``` function in R, when you loop through files.
 This is useful for any kind of File I/O operations with a big list of file names.